 This may seem like a simple thing, but it's something that some people may take for granted-- Curate is a web-based software for event professionals.
 Whether you're doing a consultation in your office or a coffee shop, you need to make sure your internet connection is good.
 Nothing would be worse than a connection failing just as you hit "save," causing you to restart all of your hard work.
 While a potential client would likely understand that it is a situation beyond your control, you should do everything in your power to make sure that doesn't happen.
 That means that if you're meeting a potential client in a coffee shop, avoid scheduling the meeting during the rush hour when everyone is trying to use the internet and there's a weaker connection.

-Want to see how Curate can work in your own consultation setting?
+Want to see how Curate can work?